Frequently Asked Questions (FAQ)

 - Professional letter of reference: submit a letter of reference from a previous employer or supervisor (if not available you may ask to a former professor).

 Approximately one month after the application deadline.
-As soon as the prospective placement has interviewed the candidate and confirmed to the coordinator the availability to host the intern, the student will receive an official confirmation that has to be sent back signed within 10 days.
+As soon as the prospective placement has interviewed the candidate and confirmed to the coordinator the availability to host the intern, the student will receive an official confirmation that has to be sent back signed within the indicated date and not later than June 15th for the fall semester and December 1st for the spring semester.

 Although it will be possible to drop the internship during the first week of classes, due to the specific nature of this course which involves collaboration with institutions external to JFRC, a specific policy is in place.
 After you have sent back the confirmation letter signed, dropping the class will result in losing your $500 deposit.